jcumby/PIEFACE/README.rst

     * tolerance (for fit tolerance)

-Individual modules from the package can also be imported (ie. ellipsoid.py) for perform specific functions: read the documentation in the source code for more details.
+Individual modules from the package can also be imported (ie. ellipsoid.py) for perform specific functions: read the documentation in the source code for more details or see the `API reference`_.

 -------
 Example